hoshikawa2/Spark-Produce-Stream-DR/README.md

 ### Analyzing the Code

 The main code is **check.py**.
 It checks all the time if the Principal Region Streaming in on-line.
 If it is on-line, then a file named **r1** (as configured in the code) will be written on the Object Storage otherwise, a file named **r2** will be written on the same bucket.
 This is necessary because each code for processing (one in the Principal Region and another region are basically the same code) has a condition searching for what file is saved on object storage.
+With this approach, cost can be saved cutting further processing to the end.

 ---
 **check.py**